Drofseh/SPTFika-Mod-Repo/README.md

 Verify the mods show up in OvGME, they should all have a version number.
 Click on Mods -> Enable -> All

+1. Forward port 25565 on your router.
+This will allow other players to join the raids you start.

 ## Difference fron live EFT:

 ### Inventory and Items: